 For instance, Ufanisi is a preferred site for presidential events and meetings.

 Similarly, natural sites such as Tabaka Soap stones, Manga Hills and escarpments attract nature lovers.

 10. Gusii Stadium is a sports and entertainment centre

-The newly built Kisii Stadium is shaping the legacy of Governor James Ongwae.
+The newly built Kisii Stadium continues to shape the legacy of governors James Ongwae and Simba Arati.

 This multi-million project is accessible along the twisted Kisii-Nyanchwa Road.

 Apart from hosting football matches, Gusii Stadium is a people’s convention centre for political rallies.